40° 48′ 32″ N · 73° 57′ 41″ W / bbox [-73.985,40.795,-73.945,40.825] / corpus 13,350 places / CCR 75.5% / v0.1 · shipped May 2026

 Agent

-FastAPI service runs Claude in a tool-use loop and streams events back as SSE.
+FastAPI service runs an LLM in a bounded 6-turn tool-use loop and streams events back as SSE.

 apps/agent